kpoppel/homeassistant-novafos/README.md

 * sensor.novafos_water_statistics_{day|week|month|year} (optional)
   * The total consumption current until the last valid date
 * sensor.novafos_day_total
-  * The total consumtion on the last valid date
+  * The total consumption on the last valid date
   * Attributes contain day data since the first day of the month at the correct dates
 * sensor.novafos_hour_total
   * The hourly consumption on the last valid date.
 The sensor will return unknown if the valid date is older than 24h